-“We are excited to inaugurate the Center and work closely with our partners at Gateway Center for Israel,” says the Director of the Center, Dr. David Rudolph.
-“The Center for Israel and Jewish Studies at TKU has vision for Messianic Jews, Gentile Christians, and mainstream Jews learning together about Jewish history, theology, and practice, including vital areas that are points of tension between these respective communities.”
+The Center for Israel and Jewish Studies at TKU works closely with our partners at Gateway Center for Israel, with a vision for Messianic Jews, Gentile Christians, and mainstream Jews learning together about Jewish history, theology, and practice, including vital areas that are points of tension between these respective communities.

-“All who sense a calling to heal the schism between the Church and the Jewish people are invited to connect with the Center and get involved,” says Dr. Rudolph.
+“All who sense a calling to heal the schism between the Church and the Jewish people are invited to connect with the Center and get involved,” says Center Director Dr. David Rudolph.
 “This is groundbreaking work and it is anchored in our view at The King’s University that God has an enduring covenant relationship with the Jewish people and that the gospel is ‘to the Jew first’ (Romans 1:16).”